mlxndr/p/scsai25/content.md

 * For research, this usually involves:
     * Asking a question
     * Optionally giving clarification
-    * The agent analysing the question, performing searches on the internet, retrieving search results, reading them, reformulating more searches, reflecting on what else needs searched for, taking note of what's relevant or useful, then iterating on this until either at a maximum or 'satisfied' about the answer
+    * The AI agent then analysing the question, performing searches on the internet, retrieving search results, reading them, reformulating more searches, reflecting on what else needs searched for, taking note of what's relevant or useful, then iterating on this until either at a maximum or 'satisfied' about the answer
     * Writing up this process as a research note

 ---